Jacob-Moretz/The-Best-Pittsburgh-Neighborhood-Group-29/README.md

 The Schools dataset contains information about the amount of gifted students, other IEPs, non-IEPs, and Total enrollment per neighborhood.

 ### Dominic: Playground dataset: https://data.wprdc.org/datastore/dump/47350364-44a8-4d15-b6e0-5f79ddff9367

+This dataset contains information about the locations of every playground in the pittsburgh area